Fletcher-class destroyer: Service

 Nineteen Fletchers were lost during World War II; a further six more were severely damaged, evaluated as constructive total losses, and not repaired.
-Postwar, the remainder were decommissioned and put into reserve.
-Of the 25 Fletchers sunk or deemed as constructive total losses, 17 were lost between March and July 1945 off Okinawa.
+Postwar, the remaining ships were decommissioned and put into reserve.
+Of the 25 Fletcher ships sunk or deemed as constructive total losses, 17 were lost between March and July 1945 off Okinawa.
+These destroyers were mainly serving as radar pickets, covering the rest of the American fleet and landing forces from kamikaze attacks.